dfir-iris/iris-web/CODESTYLE.md

 If you wish to develop in DFIR-IRIS, please make sure to read the following tips.

+## Versioning

+The project adheres to semantic versioning, see: https://semver.org/.

 ## Git workflow

 The workflow is based on the evolution of the following branches: